ccswbs/UoGd7-Training/Workshops/ContentCreatorsAgendaSimplified.md

 Beginning January 1, 2021, all public websites and web content posted after January 1, 2012 must meet **WCAG 2.0 Level AA**. **WCAG 2.0** is an internationally accepted standard for web accessibility developed by the **World Wide Web Consortium (W3C)**, an international team of experts.
 Following these guidelines should make it easier for everyone to access your website and content.

+### Quick notes on accessibility when creating content
+* Don't use low contrast text colours.
+* Don't use flashing images or videos.
+* If using videos ensure you also have a transcript or captions available.
+* Use headings to structure your info logically, not for aesthetics.
+* Create links that can be understood out of context (more info in another section).

 ## Building Specific Content Types
 The following content types will be built and demonstrated: